Carrie was Director of Government and Community Innovation at Nesta, leading our work on social action and people-powered public services.

-Carrie is Head of Social Action Innovation at Nesta.
-Carrie leads Nesta's work on social action and people powered public services - that is the need to move from a paternalistic model of public services where services are 'done to' people, to a more collaborative approach where people are involved in the design and delivery of our public services.
-Carrie's current portfolio of work supports a range of people powered innovation projects including funds that are testing new models of intensive volunteering, testing models harnessing the time and talents of people aged 50+ in new ways, as well as innovations exploring the role of citizens in emergency response.
+This involved the need to move from a paternalistic model of public services where services are 'done to' people, to a more collaborative approach where people are involved in the design and delivery of our public services.
+Carrie's portfolio of work supported a range of people-powered innovation projects including funds that test new models of intensive volunteering, testing models harnessing the time and talents of people aged 50+ in new ways, as well as innovations that explore the role of citizens in emergency response.

-Before joining Nesta, Carrie worked for a many years supporting charities and social enterprises around the country to develop their organisation to achieve greater impact, including working with a number of funders on innovation and organisational development programmes.
-Prior to this she worked at a developing and delivering public service reforms at a number of central government departments including the Department for Education and Ministry of Justice.
+Before joining Nesta, Carrie worked for many years supporting charities and social enterprises around the country to develop their organisation to achieve greater impact, including working with a number of funders on innovation and organisational development programmes.
+Prior to this, she worked on developing and delivering public service reforms at a number of central government departments including the Department for Education and Ministry of Justice.